Sherman5A/usw-interactive-systems-coursework/report/report.md

 Life stage        Married with 3 children and 5 grandchildren

-Description       Ieuan is an 81 year old pensioner.
-Ieuan and his wife remain fiercyly independent, and very
+Description       Ieuan is an 81-year-old pensioner.
+Ieuan and his wife remain fiercely independent, and very
                   active within the community despite their age.
 He started work in Port Talbot Steelworks, but then worked as a Police Officer, and finally a guard in the Royal Mint.
 However, recently Ieuan experienced some small health issues, inspiring him to rethink his will.